Chlamydia is a bacterial STI that affects both guys and girls,and is easily

 Antibiotics will effectively treat Chlamydia.
-When one person is treated, it’s important that all the people you have had sex with are tested to determine whether they need treatment too.
+When one person is treated, it’s important that the people they’ve had sex with are tested and treated too.

 If you think you have Chlamydia check out the ‘Where Can I?’ page for more information.

 Practicing safer sex by using condoms can reduce the risk of getting Chlamydia.

 Pubic lice or crabs cannot jump or fly and are spread by close, usually sexual, contact.
 Sometimes they can be spread by sharing bedding, towels, and clothing.

 Although they are commonly found in pubic hair, pubic lice can also be found in other coarse hair such as under the arms, on hairy legs, abdomens and chests, and occasionally in beards and eyebrows.
 They cannot travel into the hair on the head.